The History of Kawasaki Rendokan Judo Academy

 Our Chief Instructor

 Mitchell, began Judo at the age of five.
-He is currently ranked Shichidan (7th Degree Black Belt).
+He is currently ranked Kodokan Hachidan (8th Dan).
 Mitchell has held numerous positions within Judo's governing bodies including Vice-President of Judo Ontario, Technical Director for Judo Ontario, Ontario Provincial Black Belt Grading Board and National Black Belt Grading Board.
-Mitchell has held the position of head coach for the Ontario Judo Team, he has also been a headline Instructor at Camp Olympia.
+Mitchell has held the position of head coach for the Ontario Judo Team, National Paralympic Judo Coach and he has also been a headline Instructor at Camp Olympia.

 Mitchell has held numerous Canadian Championship titles, not only in Judo but also in freestyle wrestling, Greco-Roman wrestling and gymnastics; all talents which he employs while instructing Judo.
 Mitchell also competed in the 1976 Montreal Olympics in Greco-Roman Wrestling.
 For the year 2000 he was awarded Coach of The Year (he coached both the female and male Athlete of The Year for the same year).